77batbat/Beiwe_documentation/README.md

 -`plot_accelerometer()`

 Takes minutes = acc_binsize (width of bin in minutes used for combining accelerometer data) as inputs, and generates individual plot of **Daily Accelerometer Data** for each patient.
 The x-axis for each plot is **Time of day** (in 24 hours format), and the y-axis is **Day** over the entire study period.
-COLOR ??
-WAITING FOR RESPONSE FROM PATRICK

 <p align="center">
 <img src="./example_plots/slat_plot.png" width="500">